E5 and H5 Series Shinkansen: Operations

-E5 series trainsets were first introduced on the new Hayabusa services between Tokyo and from 5 March 2011, initially operating at a maximum speed of 300 km/h.
-From 19 November 2011, a total of six E5 series trainsets were in operation, with sets also used on some Hayate and Yamabiko services.
+E5 series sets were first introduced on the new Hayabusa services between Tokyo and from 5 March 2011, initially operating at a maximum speed of 300 km/h.
+From 19 November 2011, a total of six E5 series sets were in operation, with sets also used on some Hayate and Yamabiko services.
 Hayate services operated coupled with E3 series Komachi services, and were limited to a maximum speed of 275 km/h.
 From the start of the revised timetable on 17 March 2012, E5 series sets were also introduced used on some Nasuno all-stations services.

 The H5 series is the first JR Hokkaido train type to use the "H" prefix, following the method used by JR East (with an "E" prefix).

 Exterior

-The exterior design of the trains is broadly based on the experimental Fastech 360S train, with a colour scheme of "Tokiwa" (常盤) green for the upper body and "Hiun" (飛雲) white for the lower body, separated by a "Hayate" pink stripe.
-For the H5 series, the "Hayate" pink stripe is replaced by a "Saika" (彩香) purple stripe intended to evoke images of lilac, lupin, and lavender flowers for which Hokkaido is famous.
+The exterior design of both series is based on the experimental Fastech 360S train.
+The E5 series features a livery of "Tokiwa" green for the upper body and "Hiun" white for the lower body, separated by a "Hayate" pink stripe.

+For the H5 series, the pink stripe is replaced by a "Saika" purple stripe, intended to evoke the lilac, lupin, and lavender flowers for which Hokkaido is known.